openintegrationhub/openintegrationhub/Readme.md

 ### Audit Log

-The OIH Audit Log serves to receive, store, and return logging information about important user actions and system events.
+The OIH `Audit Log` serves to receive, store, and return logging information about important user actions and system events.
 Other OIH Microservices can generate audit messages and pass them on to the Audit Log via the message and event bus or a simple HTTP POST request.
 For further information see: [audit log](services/audit-log) and [audit-log docs](docs/audit-log).

 ### Component Orchestrator

-The component orchestrator rchestrates the flow's lifecycle.
+The `component orchestrator` orchestrates the flow's lifecycle.
 It creates queues in RabbitMQ and deploys Docker containers for each flow node on flow creation and cleans up on flow deletion.
 For further information see: [component orchestrator service](services/component-orchestrator).

 ### Flow Respository